-In June 2015, GASB issued Statement No. 74 "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans."
-The objective of this Statement is to improve the usefulness of information about postemployment benefits other than pensions (other postemployment benefits or OPEB) included in the general purpose external financial reports of state and local governmental OPEB plans for making decisions and assessing accountability.
-This Statement results from a comprehensive review of the effectiveness of existing standards of accounting and financial reporting for all postemployment benefits (pensions and OPEB) with regard to providing decision-useful information, supporting assessments of accountability and inter-period equity, and creating additional transparency.
-This Statement replaces Statements No. 43, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, as amended, and No. 57, "OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans."
-It also includes requirements for defined contribution OPEB plans that replace the requirements for those OPEB plans in Statement No. 25 "Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans, as amended, Statement 43," and Statement No. 50 "Pension Disclosures."
-The requirements of this Statement will improve financial reporting primarily through enhanced note disclosures and schedules of required supplementary information that will be presented by OPEB plans that are administered through trusts that meet the specified criteria.
-The provisions of this statement are effective for financial statement for periods beginning after June 15, 2016, which requires the County and the Successor Agency to implement this statement in fiscal year 2016-17.
+In June 2015, GASB issued Statement No. 74, "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans."
+This statement replaces Statements No. 43, "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans," as amended, and No. 57, "OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans."
+It also includes requirements for defined contribution OPEB plans that replace the requirements for those OPEB plans in Statement No. 25, "Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans," as amended, Statement No. 43, and Statement No. 50, "Pension Disclosures."
+The provisions of this statement are effective for financial statement for periods beginning after June 15, 2016.
+The County's OPEB plans are calendar year based; therefore, it requires the County and the Successor Agency to implement this statement in FY 2017-18.
+The requirements of this statement will improve financial reporting primarily through enhanced note disclosures and schedules of required supplementary information that will be presented by OPEB plans that are administered through trusts that meet the specified criteria.

 In June 2015, GASB issued Statement No. 75 "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions."
-The primary objective of this Statement is to improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions (other postemployment benefits or OPEB).
-It also improves information provided by state and local governmental employers about financial support for OPEB that is provided by other entities.
-This Statement results from a comprehensive review of the effectiveness of existing standards of accounting and financial reporting for all postemployment benefits (pensions and OPEB) with regard to providing decision-useful information, supporting assessments of accountability and interperiod equity, and creating additional transparency.
-This Statement replaces the requirements of Statements No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans, for OPEB.
-Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, establishes new accounting and financial reporting requirements for OPEB plans.
-This Statement establishes standards for recognizing and measuring liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures.
-For defined benefit OPEB, this Statement identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
+This statement replaces the requirements of Statements No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans, for OPEB.
+Statement No. 74 establishes new accounting and financial reporting requirements for OPEB plans.
+This statement establishes standards for recognizing and measuring liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures.
+For defined benefit OPEB, this statement identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
 The provisions of this statement are effective for financial statement for periods beginning after June 15, 2017, which requires the County and the Successor Agency to implement this statement in fiscal year 2017-18.